Volkswagen ID.4 set for huge changes, including a new name| Auto Express

 What battery and powertrain options will be offered?

+We understand that for ID.
+Tiguan that VW is set to move to LFP (lithium iron phosphate) technology, which, according to Schäfer, will be a “major step forward in terms of cost for [VW]”, hopefully helping lower list prices on entry versions of future ID. cars.

-For ID.
-Tiguan, VW are set to opt for LFP (lithium iron phosphate) battery technology.
-While LFP isn’t as energy dense as existing Nickel Manganese Cobalt (NMC) batteries, VW will overcome this by cramming more cells into its cars using a new ‘cell-to-pack’ layout.
+While LFP isn’t as energy dense as existing Nickel Manganese Cobalt (NMC) batteries used, VW will overcome this by cramming more cells into its cars using a new ‘cell-to-pack’ layout.

-The layout uses no battery frame, three rows of prismatic cells side by side, and a cooling plate on top of the pack.
-As a result, the use of LFP batteries should help reduce the cost of entry-level cars.

 It’s probably unlikely that the new ID.
 Tiguan will feature the smallest 38kWh LFP battery available in the upcoming ID.
 Polo, but there’s nothing stopping the maker adding capacity to see the SUV hit 250 miles or more on a charge.

+The layout uses no battery frame, three rows of prismatic cells side by side, and a cooling plate on top of the pack.
+As a result, the use of LFP batteries should help reduce costs.

-For longer-range versions, it’s likely the maker will stick with NMC, allowing top-spec Tiguans a range of around 350 miles – possibly nudging 400 miles on select versions.
+For longer-range versions of the ID.
+Tiguan, it’s likely the VW will stick with NMC, allowing top-spec cars a range of around 350 miles – possibly nudging 400 miles on select versions.
 An energy-saving heat pump will remain optional.

-Schäfer confirmed that while the smaller ID.3 will also get an extensive range of updates, the styling upgrades will be less substantial, focusing mainly on the interior.
-The hatchback is therefore unlikely to inherit the ID.
-Golf name at this time, with Mindt admitting anything with a Golf badge on the boot brings “the highest pressure”.
-He stated: “We are not allowed to make any mistakes.”

 How much will the new Volkswagen ID.
 Tiguan cost?